juanwall/infinity/README.md

 You'll need a [Supabase](https://supabase.com) database.
 The free plan is more than enough for this app.

 You'll need to create a table called `shopping_items`.
 See `types/supabase.ts` for the schema.

+Make sure to create a foreign key relation between `user_id` in the `shopping_items` table and `auth.users.id` table.
+In supabase, do this:

+1. Go to your Supabase project dashboard
+2. Click on "Table Editor" in the sidebar
+3. Select the shopping_items table
+4. Go to the "Foreign Keys" tab
+5. Click "Add Foreign Key"
+6. Set:
+   - Column: user_id
+   - Referenced Schema: auth
+   - Referenced Table: users
+   - Referenced Column: id

 ### API keys